-Tutorial: Azure Active Directory integration with iLMS
+Tutorial: Integrate iLMS with Azure Active Directory

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

-If you want to know more details about SaaS app integration with Azure AD, see what is application access and single sign-on with Azure Active Directory.
+To learn more about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.

-To configure Azure AD integration with iLMS, you need the following items:
+To get started, you need the following items:

-- If you don't have an Azure AD trial environment, you can get a one-month trial here.
+- An Azure AD subscription.
+If you don't have a subscription, you can get one-month free trial here.

 Adding iLMS from the gallery